uzh/marugoto-validator/README.md

 All done.
 3 errors found.
 865 files OK.
 ```

 ### `marufind`: find particular content directories

+This utility takes two required arguments: the first is a comma-separated list of JSON file types; the second is the path to the dataset.

+The default mode of the tool is to show directories that contain all the listed JSON file types.
+You can use the `-any` or `-only` flags to match directories containing any of the listed types, or only the listed types.
+The optional `-not` flag will invert the results.

 ```bash
 # show directories containing both a videoComponent and textExercise file